rayh/xcoder/README.md

 ## Automation and CI

+This stuff is a work-in-progress and is subject to change.

 Xcoder provides a simple mechanism to help with automating builds and CI.
 First, define a Buildspec file in the root of your project with contents like this:

 	# Assumes identity is first in keychain